opena11y/ainspector-for-firefox/README.md

 ### 2.99.5 (Beta of version 3.0)
 * Fixed some bugs in color contrast calculation
 * Added target size rules
-* Other minor updates to rules and documentation
+* Other smaller updates to rules and documentation

 ### 2.99.0
 * Updated to use OpenA11y Evaluation Library 2.0 to support;